hero media

 Browse work by local creatives at the inaugural LAVA Festival.
 (Credit: Sally Singh)

-One of the state’s most under-the-radar arts regions is stepping into the spotlight, bringing with it an impressive program of local artists and community events.
-Set in Murwillumbah and flowing into its surrounding villages, LAVA Festival showcases a different side of The Tweed through creative exhibitions, live performances, open studios and collaborative conversations.
+One of the state’s most under-the-radar arts regions is stepping into the spotlight, bringing an impressive lineup of local artists and community events.
+Set in Murwillumbah and flowing into its surrounding villages, LAVA Festival will showcase a different side of The Tweed through creative exhibitions, live performances, open studios and collaborative conversations.

 Sydney Film Festival